Saltfarmer/blog/_posts/2024-12-31-New-year-new-me.md

 categories:
     - Journal
 ---
-Well hello again, it's me the usual salty guys that start to write again.
-Today I wanted to share that I finish "good habit" in 2 days in a row LOL.
-Basically my habit that i need to track is

-* Absent
+# Back on Track: 2 Days of Good Habits and Counting!

+Hey there, it's your favorite salty guy here, and I'm thrilled to share that I've managed to stick to my good habits for two days in a row!
+I know, I know, it's not a record-breaking achievement, but hey, it's a start, right?

+So, what are these habits I'm trying to cultivate?
+Well, I've got a list:

+* Being present and accounted for (no absent days!)
-* Morning Jog
+* Morning jogs to get the blood pumping
-* Drink Vitamin
+* Drinking vitamins to keep the engine running
-* Abs exercise
+* Abs exercises to get those coveted six-packs
-* Duolingo
+* Learning a new language with Duolingo (more on this later)
-* Reading for at least 30 minutes
+* Reading for at least 30 minutes a day to escape reality
-* Facecare
+* Facecare before bed to keep the skin looking fresh

-The only stuff that I havent do it yet is doing facecare because i usually do it before i sleep.
-About the Duolingo tho, I'd like to learn new language but Duolingo isnt kind of fun because 5 mistakes and you are out.
-It's more like bragging game instead of studying tools so far I've felt like.
-So I might change those habits.
-However I felt like reading is getting easier because I got the part where i got hooked when I am reading novels.
+The only habit I haven't quite nailed yet is facecare, but that's because I usually do it right before bed.
+No biggie!

+Now, about Duolingo...
+I'm not sure if it's just me, but I find it more like a bragging game than a studying tool.
+I mean, five mistakes and you're out?
+That's not exactly the most encouraging way to learn a new language.
+Maybe I'll have to explore other options or find ways to make it more enjoyable.

+On a more positive note, I've been getting into reading again, and it's been a game-changer!
+I've found myself getting hooked on novels, and it's amazing how much more enjoyable it is when you're invested in the story.

-## New year but nothing special
+## The New Year: Just Another Day?

-Funny thing is I discuss it with my coworker why we should celebrate new year?
-Isnt it just another day in our life?
-I mean compared to lets say Independence day or Eid, there is no like historical enjoyment about new year compared to other holiday.
-Maybe my writing assistant can explain it better hahaha.
+I had an interesting conversation with a coworker the other day about why we celebrate the new year.
+Is it really that special?
+I mean, compared to holidays like Independence Day or Eid, there doesn't seem to be much historical significance to it.
+Maybe my writing assistant can shed some light on this (hint, hint!).

+## Plans for the New Year

-So I have plan for new year actually, first thing first I would like to do morning run a little bit later at Gelora Bung Karno.
-Maybe 4-5 laps and force myself till im tired.
-I also conside i should bring my bagpack to run so I can bring my iPad to read a book in a cafe.
-But now I am thinking about it its really inconvenience.
+Despite my skepticism about the new year, I do have some plans to make the most of it.
+Tomorrow, I'm aiming to go for a morning run at Gelora Bung Karno, maybe 4-5 laps, and push myself until I'm tired.
+I'm also thinking of bringing my backpack with my iPad so I can read a book in a cafe afterward.
+However, the more I think about it, the more I realize it might be a bit of a hassle.

+## To-Do List

-## Thing I might to do or need to do
+Here are some things I need to tackle tomorrow:

-* [ ] Run in GBK in the morning tomorrow
+* [ ] Go for a morning run at GBK
-* [ ] Laundry
+* [ ] Do laundry (because, adulting)
-* [ ] Fixing my blog
+* [ ] Fix my blog (it's been a while!)
-* [ ] Creating a video intro and outro for my Youtube project
+* [ ] Create a video intro and outro for my YouTube project (exciting times ahead!)

-I guess thats my plan for tomorrow.
-Of course I wont forget my habit.
-Now time to share about cobalt.tools, quiet useful site and FREE.
+Of course, I won't forget about my daily habits.
+Now, let's talk about something cool – cobalt.tools!
+It's a super useful site, and the best part?
+It's free!

 # **Cobalt.Tools: A Comprehensive Overview**